aaakpinar/NCE/README.md

 | h3     | `ssh root@IP:51009`  |            |                   | `root`:`clab`        |
 | h4     | `ssh root@IP:51010`  |            |                   | `root`:`clab`        |

-> If you prefer to connect nodes from the lab VM use default port numbers of the protocols.
+> If you prefer to connect nodes locally, use default port numbers of the protocols.

 Optionally, you may source the `srl-generic.rc` file to create convenient bash aliases to access nodes in a quick way; e.g. `l1` instead of `ssh admin@clab-srl-generic-leaf1`